Programme overview

 - If you don’t meet the above criteria, special or discretionary admission may apply; your eligibility will be determined at the interview.

-For more information, download the full programme regulations; click here to download
+For more information, download the programme regulations (PDF 2208 KB)

 Courses and timetables